amitt001/pygmy/README.md

  - The project has two config files:
     - pygmy.cfg: `pygmy/config/pygmy.cfg` rest API and pygmy core settings file
     - settings.py: `pygmyui/pygmyui/settings.py` Django settings file
- - Both the files have aparallel <name>_test.<ext> config files to configure it for tests.
  - SQLite is default db, if you are using PostgreSQL or MySQL with this project, make sure they are installed into the system.
- - To modify config settings vim `pygmy/config/pygmy.cfg`
- - You can run pygmy shell present in src directory to run the program on terminal. `python shell`
+ - You can run pygmy shell present in the root directory to run the program on the terminal. `python shell`
  - By default in `pygmyui/pygmyui/settings.py` DEBUG is set to True, set it to False in production

 ## DB Setup:

-By default Pygmy uses SQLite but anoy of the SQLite, MySQL, PostgreSQL can be used.
-Configs are present on pygmy.cfg file in `pygmy/config` directory.
+By default Pygmy uses SQLite but any of the SQLite, MySQL or PostgreSQL DB can be used.
+Configs are present in `pygmy/config/pygmy.cfg` directory.

 Use db specific instruction below.
 Make sure to check and modify values in pygmy.cfg file according to your DB setup.